The Rules for Picking Hot Tinder Photos (or any dating app)

 Nobody is looking to go out with a guy or girl with dog or panda ears!
 Snapchat filters are a no-go for dating profiles.
 Sorry folks.

 There's a few simple things to bear in mind when selecting photos for your dating profile: not too many selfies, not too many group shots, work your best features, show your bod (a bit), make sure to smile, go outdoors, get dressed up, and leave out the silly filters.
+You can also try getting a professional photographer to take some snaps.

 Now get out there and start swiping!
 The most important thing is to be confident in yourself and your choices, but if you follow these tips you should be an absolute love magnet within hours.